zakirullin/mess/README.md

 $userId = (new Mess($queryParams))['userId']->getAsInt();
 ```

-You can mess with arrays as well:
+You can mess with API responses/configs/whatever:

 ```php
 $mess = new Mess($response);